GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/dataproc/check-sw-preemption.md

 ### Failure Remediation

-This error occurs when secondary nodes are preempted.
+This error occurs when secondary worker nodes are preempted.
+By default, Dataproc secondary workers are preemptible VMs.
+To resolve this issue:

-Please confirm if you are using secondary workers with preemptible instances.
-(The default Dataproc secondary worker type is a standard preemptible VM.)
+- Verify if the cluster uses secondary workers with preemptible instances.

-You can recreate a cluster configured with non-preemptible secondary workers to ensure the secondary workers are not preemptible.
+- Recreate the cluster configured with non-preemptible secondary workers to ensure secondary workers are not preempted [1].
 [1] <https://cloud.google.com/dataproc/docs/concepts/compute/secondary-vms#non-preemptible_workers>

 ### Success Reason